GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: New tools and options in GENGA

 The performance of the test particles modes is described in more detail in section \ref{sect:TestParticlesPerformance}.

-\subsection{Usage of predefined coordinates, mass or radius tables}
+\subsection{Usage of predefined coordinates, mass or, radius tables}

-The set-elements option in GENGA permits to modify the orbital parameters, mass or radius of bodies, according to a predefined data file.
-This can for example be used to fix the position of a planet to a certain location and make chaotic evolution more or less reproduceable, or to use a pre-calculated mass-radius evolution table of a planet and let the planet grow with time.
-When Keplerian elements are provided, then the code converts the cartesian coordinates into Keplerian elements, modifies them according to the table, and converts them back into heliocentric coordinates.
+The set-elements option in GENGA permits users to modify the orbital parameters, mass, or radius of bodies, according to a predefined data file.
+This can, for example, be used to fix the position of a planet to a certain location and make chaotic evolution more or less reproduceable, or to use a pre-calculated mass-radius evolution table of a planet and let the planet grow with time.
+When Keplerian elements are provided, then the code converts the Cartesian coordinates during the simulation into Keplerian elements, modifies them according to the table, and converts them back into Cartesian coordinates.
 At each time step, GENGA interpolates temporally between given values in the table by using a cubic interpolation scheme.
-An application using a mass and radius table is presented in the following.
+An application using a mass and radius table is presented in Section \ref{sect:Jupiter}.